 Models which are able to achieve the best fit for each individual Wolf–Rayet star.

 Notes.
-For each object we display the initial mass and initial rotation velocity of the best-fitting models and we compare the observed values (Shenar et al. 2016) of the fit parameters to their model values at the moment the best fit is achieved.
-The parameter vsync is the rotational velocity that the star would have in a system with (tidally) synchronized orbital and rotation periods.
-RRL is the current size of the star’s Roche lobe, whereas Rmax is the maximum radius of the models at any point in time before the best fit is achieved. is the lowest χ2 value achieved with our three fit parameters T*, log L and XH .
-Unlike in Table D.1, we do not consider the model rotation velocities since these objects do not have observed constraints on the rotation velocity (except SMC AB 5A with v sin i < 300 km s−1).
-In this table, only binary stars are considered and compared to models that are core hydrogen burning.
+For each object we display the initial mass and initial rotation velocity of the best-fitting models and we compare the observed values (Hainich et al. 2015) of the fit parameters to their model values at the momentthe best fit is achieved.
+Next, we display the observed upper limit on the rotational velocity v sin i and the model vrot at the moment the best fit is achieved.
+For models where vrot exceeds the observedupper limit on vsini we calculate Pinc, i.e., the chance that vsini does not exceed the upper limit due to a low inclination of the rotational axis. is the lowest χ2 value achieved with our three fit parameters T*, log L and XH .
+In this table, only single stars are considered and compared to models that are core hydrogen burning.

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.